ARMmbed/mbed-os-5-docs/docs/api/bluetooth/GattServer.md

 You can query the server by invoking the function `areUpdatesEnabled()` to find out if a client has subscribed to a given characteristic's value update.

-#### ATT_MTU
+#### Attribute Maximum Transmission Unit (ATT_MTU)

-ATT_MTU is the maximum size of the attribute that can fit in an L2CAP packet.
+ATT_MTU is the maximum size of the attribute protocol packet.
+Operation on attributes too large to fit into a single packet will be split across multiple operations.

 This is independent of the Data Length which controls the over-the-air packet payload size (which is dealt with in the GAP).
-An L2CAP packet will be fragmented over many such packets if required.
+An L2CAP packet containing the attribute protocol packet will be fragmented over many such packets if required.

 Only `GattClient` can trigger the exchange of ATT_MTU between client and server.
 If an exchange happens the biggest value possible across both devices will be used.